 Proton Therapy Side Effects

-Side effects can develop gradually after treatment, and might include:
+Proton therapy side effects are similar to those of traditional radiation therapy.
+Side effects can develop gradually after treatment, and may include:

 - Hair loss in the treatment area